abuonomo/docker-tutorial/README.md

 Once project becomes more complex and require containers which depend upon one another, it becomes necessary to use docker-compose.

 Navigate to the [compose_example folder](compose_example).
 Take a look at the [docker-compose.yml](compose_example/docker-compose.yml)  file therein.
-This file provides instructures for running two docker containers based on two images (whose build definitions reside in the flask and nginx folders' respective Dockerfiles).
+This file provides instructions for running two docker containers based on two images (whose build definitions reside in the flask and nginx folders' respective Dockerfiles).

 Viewing the docker-compose.yml file, you will see many arguments for two different services.
 These two services map to two containers.
 The two services/containers are linked together on a container network.